Sudan: Rebel Delegation Welcomed in Sudan Capital

 He affirmed the government's belief in entering the next round of Juba negotiations on November 21 in which all parties to the conflict in Sudan should be part of the peace process, according to a basic principle in which people sit unconditionally to discuss the issues that would stop the war forever in Sudan.

-The Sovwereign Council member added that peace is needed as well in order to discuss the issues of restructuring the military establishment in Sudan.
+The Sovereign Council member added that peace is needed as well in order to discuss the issues of restructuring the military establishment in Sudan.

 Sudanese Congress Party